 Line a large kitchen bowl with a flour sack tea towel.
 After rinsing your grapes under running water, remove them from their stems.
 Don’t worry if you crush the fruit as you handle it, or if you get some small stems in the mix.
 It really won’t affect anything!

 Once you’ve run out of grapes or filled the bowl 2/3 of the way, it’s time to break up your fruit.
-You can use clean hands or get yourself and old school potato masher.
+You can use clean hands or use an old school potato masher.

 It can be a sloppy task, but once you’ve turned all the grapes into a juicy, pulpy mess, it’s time to collect the juice!
 Do this by knotting the 4 corners of your cloth together.